salhi100/django_airbnb_cloning_practice/README.md

   - Module information is stated in requirements.txt
 - Purpose is to make website for fitcuration: exercise recommendation system

-# 1. Directory Structure
+# 1. Folder & File Structure

-- config is master folder
+- config folder is master folder
 - rest of folders are just applications. applications are group of functionalities

-### configuration directory structure
+### configuration folder structure

 - settings.py: you can refer to installed default apps in django.
+Look at django documentation links to find out.
-- __init___.py:  helps to work like python package
+- __init__.py is helps to work like python package
 - urls.py: controls url of the website.
 Can also be established under application.

-### application directory structure
+### application folder structure

 - apps.py: just configuration file
 - admin.py: reflects changes on admin panel